 The Grind, how we treat out oceans

 It seems obvious now in hind sight.
 But at the time we were just trying to get by, make money.
 The devaluation of the American petro dollar and bursting of the second housing bubble of the 2020’s slowed growth to a crawl.
 China’s and Europes new green alliance began dictating world affairs and was much more powerful than the Trump-Putin oil/military alliance.
 Yet we plowed on and plowed under many of the thing we took for granted.
 The Chinese-European proprietary invention of cold fusion put us to second rate status for good, bankrupting the war torn Middle East and made the American greenback into a repeat of the ruble after the fall of the USSR.
 Putin did not care, from his prison cell in Malta, he finally claimed victory over his cold war rival.
-During the Mike Pence administration, whatever funding was still available for green energy and research was made illegal; the wholesale rejection of science was complete when it became a jail able offense to say the word global warming.
+In 2024, when given the choice between the republican or the republican light, the disgusted electorate didn’t show up and for the fourth time in a row Hillary gave her concession speech.
+Her crowd was an aging and diminishing group of rich white women wearing pink hats and a small cadre of child molesting Hollywood moguls.
+The whole political class was bought off, rotten to the core.
+This ushered in the Mike Pence administration, whatever funding was still available for green energy and research was made illegal; the wholesale rejection of science was complete when it became a jail able offense to say the world global warming.
 Public education ended in favor of a church voucher program hastening our descent into ignorance, denial, and blind faith.
 This ideology was strengthened by the military industrial complex and oil companies who owned the internet and all information was vetted through a centralized distribution center in Houston Texas.
 It ended with a whimper as our once mighty economy collapsed for good sometime around 2035.
 Much like the Prussian empire did decades ago, the once United States split into a loose conglomeration of six weak and isolated countries.
 We were not the first empire to guarantee our demise by soiling our own bed.
 At a time when the biosphere was collapsing we were glued to smart phones that made us anything but, arguing about what sign should go on a bathroom door, and turned reality television into daily reality.
 Looking back after all these years, why did we rush forward to destroy things that nature took so long to build?
 Our insatiable appetite for growth sealed our fate as we turned away from sustainability for short term profit.
 I am just a fisherman, 30 years ago I envisioned myself during these years ticking off things from the bucket list.
 Now they are all but gone.
 To think these things are permanent is to not have reference or reverence.
 Ever since the first steam engine was built and the first barrel of oil was internally combusted this has been the path, increasing in intensity and speed.

 Note: As bad as this sounds, it could be even worse.
 Problems such as, extreme climate change, refugee crisis, depletion of top soil, availability of groundwater resources, complete ecosystem collapse, a failing biosphere, peak oil, famine, failure of agriculture systems, failure of economic and political institutions, a plague of cancer from our toxified food and environment, drug resistant viruses and bacteria, disease jumping from the overpopulated domesticated animal pool to the overpopulated human population, unsanitary and overpopulated conditions leading to the next plague and end of civilization; Racial, economic, nuclear, biological, civil,and/or resource wars.
 This dystopian future we are hurdling towards is not set in stone.
 But unless we recognize it, embrace science, and make a quantum leap in our value set, it is all but guaranteed.
 What will our children think of the future we handed them?